nickgammon/G-Pascal/markdown/index.md

 It really is extremely interesting and educational.
 I strongly recommend you watch the video series and consider supporting [Ben's Patreon](https://www.patreon.com/beneater).

-You can buy a [kit from Ben](https://eater.net/6502) however the parts described are readily available.
-It is just easier to buy from Ben.
-I don't have any commercial affiliation with him, I am just impressed by the work he has done in educating the community about how computers work.
+You can buy a [kit from Ben](https://eater.net/6502).
+Ben has put a lot of work into making these educational videos --- I suggest you support him and his future endeavours by buying his kits from him.

 ---